tier4/edge-auto/docs/tutorials/01_hardware_setup.md

 > [!WARNING]
 >
-> AT128 has been discontinued.
-Successor model **AT128P** is not officially supported by Nebula and is therefore deprecated.
+> HESAI AT128 is deprecated because it has been discontinued.

 This following hardware configuration is used throughout this tutorial.